Ridwanullahi-code/awesome-book-project/README.md

 [Live Demo](https://ridwanullahi-code.github.io/awesome-book-project/)

 ## AWESOME BOOK PROJECT
 Project allow user to add desire books to the list and also delete books.
-It makes use of local storage to preserve the data on the web browser.
+It makes use of local storage to preserve the data on the web browser.Built with HTML, CSS, JavaScript

 ## Project Goals:
 - Add books to the list